 The Emergency Preparedness for Teaching and Learning (EPTL) Programme prepares instructors and students for online teaching and learning, in the event of unforeseen emergency situations or prolonged school closure where there are no face-to-face lessons.

-Starting AY2018/2019 Term 1, SMU faculty members are required to implement an EPTL lesson via the WebEx platform for at least 45 minutes for at least one section per academic year.
+SMU faculty members are required to implement an EPTL lesson via the Zoom or WebEx platform for at least 45 minutes for at least one section per academic year.
 The stipulated minimum duration of 45 minutes serves to ensure a meaningful online learning experience for SMU students.
-Faculty can, of course, engage the class in a full 3 or 3 ½ hour WebEx lecture cum discussion.
-One possible arrangement for a short WebEx session is to engage students online via WebEx, followed by meeting the class face to face for the remainder of session.
+Faculty can, of course, engage the class in a full 3 or 3 ½ hour Zoom or WebEx lecture cum discussion.
+One possible arrangement for a short Zoom/WebEx session is to engage students online via Zoom/WebEx, followed by meeting the class face to face for the remainder of session.

 To support faculty who wish to find out how peers engage their students in an online environment via the WebEx platform, CTE has developed a set of WebEx best practices e-bulletin and a quick guide for easy reference.